ZachParsons/phase-0-tracks/web_dev/jquery/notes.md

     - prev()
     - prevAll()
     - prevUntil()
-Filtering: for selecting elements that match or don't
+Filtering: for selecting elements that match or dont
     - first()
     - last()
     - eq()